2021 passes with the pandemic and the recession, it's time to sing new spirits - ExBulletin

 The President of the Republic of Indonesia, Joko Widodo agrees that 2021 will not be easy to pass.

 “The year 2021 has passed with all the tests for this nation.
-There is a pandemic, a recession, as well as uncertainty,” President Joko Widodo said, quoted from his social media account on Saturday ( 1/1).
+There is a pandemic, a recession, as well as uncertainty,” President Joko Widodo said, quoted from his social media account, Saturday (1/1).

 However, various obstacles that occur, Indonesia will become stronger.
 President Joko Widodo also stressed that the spirit of the New Year must continue to be accompanied by hard work to move Indonesia further forward.